History of Sarajevo

-Sarajevo is a city now in Bosnia and Herzegovina.
+Sarajevo is a city in Bosnia and Herzegovina.

 Ancient history

 The earliest known settlements in Sarajevo were those of the Neolithic Butmir culture.
 The discoveries at Butmir were made in modern-day Ilidža, Sarajevo's chief suburb.
 The area's richness in flint, as well as the Željeznica river helped the settlement flourish.
 The Butmir culture is most famous for its ceramics.

 The Butmir culture was conquered by the Illyrians around 2400 BC.
 The most prominent of their settlements near Sarajevo was Debelo Brdo (literally "Fat Hill"), where an Illyrian fortification stood during the late Iron Age.
 Numerous Illyrian forts also existed in other parts of the city, as well as at the base of Trebević.
 The Illyrians in the Sarajevo region were the Daesitiates, who were the last to resist Roman occupation.
 Their last revolt occurred in 9 AD, and was stopped by the emperor Tiberius, marking the start of Roman rule in the region.

 Under Roman rule, Sarajevo was part of the province of Dalmatia.
 A major Roman road ran through the Miljacka river valley, connecting the cities of the Adriatic coast with Pannonia in the north.
 The largest known settlement in the region was known as "Aquae S..." (probably Aquae Sulphurae), at present-day Ilidža.